 It took the artists a few years to transform the slum area into a living space filled with live music and art classes for children.
 Don’t miss it.

-To discover more art in and around Havana and how it’s helping Cubans tackle their societal issues, take an inspirational street art walking tour.
+To discover more art in and around Havana and how it’s helping Cubans tackle their societal issues, take an inspirational street art walking tour, if you can.
 At the end of the day, Havana is all about art and culture.

 Just like the Revolution Museum, the Military Park, built by the Spanish in the 16th Century, is one of the unmissable things to see in Havana.
 It contains a selection of weapons and a massive catapult.